malacupa/httprobe/README.md

 # httprobe

-Take a list of domains and probe for working http and https servers.
+Fork of awesome `github.com/tomnomnom/httprobe`.
+It changes mainly one thing for a different use-case which is you pass IP-ports CSV file (each line is IP,port1,port2,...) to stdin of httprobe and it scans those, doesn't try out standard HTTP/HTTPS ports as original httprobe.

 ## Install

 ```
-▶ go get -u github.com/tomnomnom/httprobe
+▶ go get -u github.com/malacupa/httprobe
 ```

 ## Basic Usage